B.M. (Murray State); M.M. (Louisiana State); D.M.A. (Louisiana State)

 Adjunct Associate Professor of Saxophone

-Utley was a featured soloist with the Shreveport Symphony Orchestra in 2007 and has also performed with the Nashville Symphony Orchestra and the Nashville Saxophone Quartet.
-He is a regular performer at regional and national conferences of the North American Saxophone Alliance, and has performed at NACUSA conferences (Texas Chapter), the World Saxophone Congress, the International Saxophone Symposium, the 2011 University of Alabama-Huntsville New Music Festival, and the 2011 Southern Regional Conference of the College Music Society.
-He is in demand as a guest artist, clinician, and adjudicator throughout the country, having presented recent master classes and guest recitals at Baylor University, Northwestern State (LA) University, University of New Mexico and University of Alabama-Birmingham.
-An advocate of new music, Utley has recently premiered works by Perry Goldstein, L. Mark Lewis, Stephen Lias and William Price, and plans to present a new work by David Froom in the 2012-2013 concert season.
-He also performs in a variety of chamber music settings and is a co-founder of the award-winning Red Stick Saxophone Quartet.
-He has recorded on the New Tertian Records and Magni Publications labels, and is currently involved in a recording project featuring 21st century music by American composers.
+Utley has been a featured soloist with the Vanderbilt Wind Symphony and the Shreveport Symphony Orchestra, and has also performed numerous times with the Nashville Symphony Orchestra, the Nashville Saxophone Quartet and the Jackson Symphony.
+He is a regular recitalist at regional and national conferences of the North American Saxophone Alliance, and has performed at multiple NACUSA conferences, World Saxophone Congresses, the International Saxophone Symposium, the 2011 University of Alabama-Huntsville New Music Festival, and the Southern Regional Conference of the College Music Society.

+Utley is also in demand as a guest artist, clinician and adjudicator throughout the country, having presented recent master classes and guest recitals at St. Mary’s College in Maryland, University of Missouri-St. Louis, Baylor University and Northwestern State (La.)
+University.
+An advocate of new music, he has premiered numerous works by noted composers including David Froom, L. Mark Lewis, Stephen Lias and William Price.
+Utley also performs in a variety of chamber music settings and is co-founder of the award-winning Red Stick Saxophone Quartet.
+He has recorded on the New Tertian Records and Magni Publications labels, and is currently involved in a recording project featuring 21st-century music by American composers.